Some effectivity questions for plane Cremona transformations

-\begin{lemma} $G$ is a bipartite graph; there are no edges within either $G_\a$ or $G_\s$; the vertex $v_0$ is of valency at most $3$; every other vertex of $G$ is of valency at most $2$. \begin{proof} It is enough to notice that in $\tG$ the vertex $v_0$ has valency at most $3$ and that every other vertex has valency at most $2$, so that deleting $\tG_\a\cap\tG_\s$ amounts to deleting those vertices that are joined to themselves and to no other vertex.
+\part[iii] The vertex $v_0$ is of valency at most $3$ and every other vertex of $G$ is of valency at most $2$. \begin{proof} It is enough to notice that in $\tG$ the vertex $v_0$ has valency at most $3$ and that every other vertex has valency at most $2$, so that deleting $\tG_\a\cap\tG_\s$ amounts to deleting those vertices that are joined to themselves and to no other vertex.
 Equivalently, deleting $\tG_\a\cap\tG_\s$ amounts to deleting all double bonds and the corresponding vertices. \end{proof} \end{lemma}

 Now define $\tH$ to be the connected component of $G$ that contains $v_0$.